 If you have scoliosis neck pain, be sure to consult with several different types of doctors to ascertain the true source.
 Do not be surprised if some doctors have different opinions than others.
 Do not be shocked if treatment recommendations also range wildly.
 This is diagnostic eclecticism and is incredibly prevalent in the dorsalgia industry.

-This sad scenario teaches why every patient needs to learn about the possible causes of their pain and advocate on their own behalf, to insure more accurate diagnosis and a better chance for eventual symptomatic resolution.
+This sad scenario teaches why every patient needs to learn about the possible causes of their pain and advocate on their own behalf, to ensure more accurate diagnosis and a better chance for eventual symptomatic resolution.